Learn the Story of the Universe

 Mary Evelyn Tucker and John Grim teach at Yale School of Forestry and Environmental Studies and Yale Divinity School.
 They direct the Forum on Religion and Ecology at Yale, which arose from ten conferences they organized at Harvard's Center for the Study of World Religions.
 They are series editors of the Harvard volumes from the conferences on Religion and Ecology.

-Tucker specializes in East Asian religions, especially Confucianism.
-Grim specializes in Indigenous traditions, especially Native American religions.
+Tucker specializes in East Asian religions, particularly Confucianism.
+Grim specializes in Indigenous traditions, particularly Native American religions.

-Grim and Tucker have written a number of books including Ecology and Religion (Island Press, 2014) and edited the Routledge Handbook of Religion and Ecology (2017).
+Grim and Tucker have written a number of books including Ecology and Religion (Island Press, 2014) and edited the Routledge Handbook of Religion and Ecology (2017, along with Willis Jenkins).
 They are editors for the series on Ecology and Justice from Orbis Books.

 They were students of Thomas Berry and collaborated over several decades to edit his books.
 They also wrote Thomas Berry: A Biography with Andrew Angyal (Columbia, 2019).